stacks-network/stacks/sBTC/nakamoto/deployment-plan.md

 _This is a very big undertaking; almost as big as Stacks 2.0_.

 Fortunately, there are a lot of things that can be tested and deployed on mainnet without creating a hard fork.
-The pieces of infrastructure that I suspect will need by far and away the most testing (since they’re filled with unknown-unknowns) are the stacker DB implementation and the producer set and stacker signer FROST groups.
+The pieces of infrastructure that will need by far and away the most testing (since they’re filled with unknown-unknowns) are the stacker DB implementation and the producer set and stacker signer FROST groups.

 ## Epic 1: Stacker DB Rollout